GowthamMuthuraman/GowthamMuthuraman_Assesment-2/README.md

 In the CSV file in this repository, you can find a number of staff members and their salaries.
 Compute the following and display on the screen:

 1. The average salary of staff members whose employee type is "Manager"
-1. The full name of the staff member who has the highest salary
+1. The full name of the staff member who has the lowest salary

 Your Python program file should be named ``staff.py``.
 Use Python's string formatting to produce an output that is similar to the sample below.